 Information provided by a variety of stakeholders in interviews

 Ongoing Data Collection - Each institution is required to collect data on an annual basis for each approved educator preparation program related to candidate competence and program effectiveness.
-Further, all Commission-accredited institutions and program sponsors must use these data to inform programmatic decision making.
-As specified by the Commission, data collected by an institution/program will be reported annually and the data and its analysis will be updated annually to the Commission’s data warehouse.
-Data provided by institutions will be used to inform accreditation decisions about program quality and alignment with standards.
+Further, all Commission-accredited institutions must use these data to inform programmatic decision making.
+As specified by the Commission, data collected by an institution/program is reported annually and the data will be uploaded annually to the Commission’s data warehouse.
+Data provided by institutions are used to inform accreditation decisions about program quality and alignment with standards.

 Annual Data Process and Report - The accreditation system requires that the institution provide evidence of data-informed decision making through the annual submission of data that the institution collects, analyzes, and uses.
-The annual data process will include the submission of contextual information, data relating to candidate competency and program effectiveness along with an analysis of these data, an action plan based on the analysis, and an institution summary identifying trends across the programs and/or critical issues.
-The annual data report will be reviewed, may result in further questions or review, and will be part of the documentation made available to the program and site visit reviewers.
-The specific activities related to the annual data submission will be identified in the Accreditation Handbook and will include surveys of completers, employers, and master teachers, as appropriate, as well as performance assessment data for those programs within which performance assessments are required for candidates for the credential.
-In addition, the Commission will identify additional data that must be submitted annually, such as enrollment totals for each Commission-approved program.
+The annual data process includes the submission of contextual information, data relating to candidate competency and program effectiveness.
+The annual data report will be reviewed, may result in further questions or review, and are part of the documentation made available to the program and site visit reviewers.
+The specific activities related to the annual data submission are identified in the Accreditation Handbook and includes surveys of completers, employers, and master teachers, as appropriate, as well as performance assessment data for those programs within which performance assessments are required for candidates for the credential.

 Data Deficiencies: Staff will report to the Committee on Accreditation any institution whose annual data is found to be insufficient and/or that raise questions about the quality of the programs offered.
-Based on the report, the Committee on Accreditation will determine if further monitoring and/or adjustment to the institution’s accreditation activities is required, including the possibility of an accreditation visit outside the usual schedule.
+Based on this information , the Committee will determine if further monitoring and/or adjustment to the institution’s accreditation activities is required, including the possibility of an accreditation visit outside the usual schedule.

 2. Years 1 and 4 of the Accreditation Cycle: Demonstrating Compliance with the Preconditions

-Precondition reports are submitted and reviewed in years 1 and 4 of the accreditation cycle.
-An institution responds to all relevant preconditions, which are grounded in statute regulations and/or Commission policy, for each approved program.
+Preconditions reports are submitted and reviewed in Years 1 and 4 of the accreditation cycle.
+An institution responds to all relevant preconditions, which are grounded in statute, regulations, and/or Commission policy, for each approved program.

 3. Year 5 of the Accreditation Cycle: Demonstrating Alignment with the Program Standards and Common Standards through Program Review and Common Standards Submission

-In the 5th year of each cohort cycle, an institution prepares and submits evidence that demonstrates the program is aligned to the program standards (Program Review) for each approved program.
+In the 5th year of the accreditation cycle institutions prepare and submit evidence that demonstrates that each of its approved programs is aligned to the program standards (Program Review).
 In addition, the institution prepares and submits evidence that demonstrates that the institution operates its educator preparation programs in alignment with the Common Standards.
-The specific activities are as follows:
+The specific details of these activities are as follows:

-Program Review Submission.
-An Institution submits required documentation including, but not limited to, these key components: Program Description, Organizational Structure, Qualifications of Faculty and Instructional Personnel, Course Sequence, Course Matrix, Fieldwork and Clinical Practice.
-Additional documentation may be required specific to each credential area.
+Program Review.
+An institution submits required documentation that BIR members will review to help them determine whether its programs continue to meet the program standards.
+All evidence and documentation is reviewed by the reviewers who draft feedback on the Preliminary Report of Findings which is provided to the institution.
+The institution creates an addendum for each program responding to the preliminary findings which is considered by the site visit team.
+The Preliminary Report of Findings is considered in determining the duration and focus of the site visit in Year 6.
 Procedures and requirements for Program Review submission are included in the Accreditation Handbook.